cefriel/tangent-model/README.md

 # TANGENT ontology for the TANGENT Reference Conceptual Model

 Repository for TANGENT ontology for the TANGENT Reference Conceptual Model.
+[Json-schemas](./json-schemas/) are provided to validate json data that follows the TANGENT Reference Conceptual Model.

 | Prefix    | IRI |
 | -- | ------- |